Seluxit/RBKubeMQ/README.md

 EM.run do
   subscriber = client.subscriber(client_id: "YOUR_CLIENT", channel: "YOUR_CHANNEL",
     group: "YOUR_GROUP")
-  ws = subscriber.events

-  ws.on :open do |event|
+  subscriber.on :open do |event|
     p [:open]
   end

-  ws.on :message do |event|
+  subscriber.on :message do |event|
     p [:message, RBKubeMQ::Utility.load(event.data)]
   end

-  ws.on :close do |event|
+  subscriber.on :close do |event|
     p [:close]
-    ws = nil; EM.stop
+    subscriber = nil; EM.stop
   end
 end
 ```

 In the example the subscriber is for events.
-You can subscribe to "events_store", "requests", and "queries".
+You can subscribe to "events_store", "commands", and "queries" by specifying "type: events_store" during the initialization.

 <a name="RKMQUtility"></a>
 ## RBKubeMQ::Utility